exthazor/atlys_tasks/walkthrough.md

     `error.ts`: Handles operational and programmer errors robustly by logging them and gracefully shutting down the application to avoid inconsistent states.
     `sleep.ts`: Provides a promise-based delay function that can be used to pause execution for a set amount of time, useful in simulations and timeout operations.
     `withCache.ts`: Implements caching logic using Redis, supporting serialization with MessagePack to optimize performance for frequently accessed data.
-    `withStaleWhileRevalidate.ts`: Applies the stale-while-revalidate caching strategy to functions, fetching data from cache and revalidating it in the background to keep it fresh, thus balancing performance with data accuracy.
+    `withStaleWhileRevalidate.ts`: Applies the stale-while-revalidate caching strategy to functions, fetching data from cache and revalidating it in the background to keep it fresh.

 6. /hooks: